On pattern-avoiding permutons: Introduction

-One of the two main results of this paper is a removal lemma for permutations.
+The main result of this paper concerns limit properties of pattern-avoiding permutations.
 Here, by a \emph{permutation} we mean a bijection $\pi:[n]\to [n]$ for some $n\in\NN$.
 We write $\mathbb{S}(n)$ for the set of all permutations on $[n]$.
-The fact that $[n]$ is equipped with the natural order allows us to define the notion of patterns.
-Namely, for $k\in [n]$ and for a $k$-element set $K\in\binom{[n]}{k}$ we say that \emph{$K$ induces a pattern $A\in\mathbb{S}(k)$ in $\pi$} if for all $i,j\in [k]$ we have that $\sigma(i)<\sigma(j)$ if and only if the image of the $i$th smallest element of $K$ under $\pi$ is smaller than the image of the $j$th smallest element of $K$ under $\pi$.
-In particular the \emph{density of $A$ in $\pi$}, denoted by $t(A,\pi)$, is the proportion of $k$-tuples $K$ that induce $A$.
+The fact that $[n]$ is equipped with the natural order allows us to define the notion of a pattern.
+Namely, for $k\in [n]$ and for a $k$-element set $K\in\binom{[n]}{k}$ we say that \emph{$K$ induces a pattern $A\in\mathbb{S}(k)$ in $\pi$} if for all $i,j\in [k]$ we have that $A(i)<A(j)$ if and only if the image of the $i$th smallest element of $K$ under $\pi$ is smaller than the image of the $j$th smallest element of $K$ under $\pi$.
+The \emph{density of $A$ in $\pi$}, denoted by $t(A,\pi)$, is the proportion of $k$-tuples $K$ that induce $A$.
 We say that $\pi$ is \emph{$A$-avoiding} if $t(A,\pi)=0$.
 Pattern avoidance is one of the most vivid parts of the combinatorics of permutations, and indeed its treatise spans most of the standard books on permutations~\cite{MR2919720,MR3012380}.
+A classical result that can be understood in this way is that of Erd\H os and Szekeres~\cite{esz} on monotone patterns.
 Most of the questions in the area of pattern avoidance concern a setting in which the pattern is fixed and $n$ is large.
+A very broad question is how restrictive the property of avoiding a specific pattern is.
+The most famous result in this direction is due to Marcus and Tardos~\cite{MaTa04}, formerly known as the Stanley--Wilf conjecture, and says, that for any fixed pattern $A$ there exists a constant $c_{A}$ so that the number of $A$-avoiding permutations of any order $n$ is at most $c_{A}^{n}$.
+The monographs of B\'ona~\cite{MR2919720} and Kitaev~\cite{MR3012380} contain many further results regarding the number and structure of pattern-avoiding permutations.